A multi-part series Part 1

 - the action or process of educating or of being educated also: a stage of such a process

-- the knowledge and development resulting from the process of being educated, a
+a. the knowledge and development resulting from the process of being educated, a

 - the field of study that deals mainly with methods of teaching and learning in schools

 We define and explain training in the following way, “training enhances performance” in the work place

 and work related skills, informs the employee / student of responsibilities and gains compliance with

 expectations of the organization, certifies the person to perform certain tasks and or specific skills”

 Many times this is liability focused, to insulate management from civil actions stemming from lack of

 training.
 Training is repetitive practice of an already attained skill; training sharpens the proficiency

 Many companies provide instruction and or training on contract, for government agencies and

 organizations.
 They design training for clients specifically for the agency / entity.
 How this is